leoluz/leoluz.github.io/_posts/2014-09-01-fresh-start.md

 # History

 In 2008 I created my first blog at Wordpress containing tech general topics posts in my mother tongue (pt_br).
-I maintained the blog for almost 2 years and I was aways pushing my self to come up with new articles and new ideas.
+I maintained the blog for almost 2 years and I was aways pushing myself to come up with new articles and new ideas.
 To be honest, it was pretty boring!
 I was dedicating a lot of my time to it and I wasn't having fun at all.
 I was enjoying more the activities related with the blog maintenance than with the writing itself.

 # Motivation